ligato/docs/docs/plugins/db-plugins.md

 ### Keyval Package

 The [keyval package](https://godoc.org/github.com/ligato/cn-infra/db/keyval) defines the client API for accessing a KV data store.
 The broker API supports reading and manipulation of key-value pairs.
-The watcher API provides monitors changes in a data store.
-You can use arguments of type bytes and proto.Message for both interfaces.
+The watcher API monitors changes in a data store.
+You can use arguments of type bytes, and type proto.Message, for both interfaces.

 The `keyval` package also provides a skeleton for a KV data store plugin.
-A particular data store is selected in the `NewSkeleton` constructor using an argument of type `CoreBrokerWatcher`.
-The skeleton handles the plugin's life-cycle and provides unified access to data stores implementing the `KvPlugin` interface.
+You select a data store in the `NewSkeleton` constructor using an argument of type `CoreBrokerWatcher`.
+The skeleton handles the plugin's life-cycle, and offers unified access to data stores implementing the `KvPlugin` interface.

 **References**